blankcode/msipdelta2/README.md

    - Non-Mail Service Providers ("JIRA")
    - Bulk Mail Sender ("Sendgrid")

-In setup like this one:
+In setup like the one below:

 - Mailboxes, CRM, Ticketing System and, a Bulk Mailer are in the cloud.<br>(O365/GApps, SalesForce, JIRA and, SendGrid)
 - You also have an On Prem Mail filtering clister